LOYOLA UNIVERSITY CHICAGO

 (INTS 356) (PAX 356) Examines the purposeful use of political, economic, and military instruments by one country to influence the domestic or the foreign policies of another country.

-Interdisciplinary Option: Global Studies, Peace Studies
+Interdisciplinary Option: Global Studies, Peace, Justice, and Conflict Studies

 Course equivalencies: X-PLSC356/INTS356/PAX 356